Table of Contents

 Steps of Cell Signalling

-Reception: when the target cell receives the signalling molecule.
+- Reception: when the target cell receives the signaling molecule.

-Transduction: consists of a cascade of interactions between the receptor and target molecule.
+- Transduction: consists of a cascade of interactions between the receptor and signaling

 - Response: the required outcome, for example, transcription of proteins.